Mickonama/rock-paper-scissors-classification/README.md

 ## Implementation steps:

+### Image rescaling

+We change the image scale from 300x200 to 120x80.

 ### Train test split

 We split the dataset into a train and test set with a 70-30% split.